marcospgp/chainference/solana/README.md

     To fix, simply change the version of `Cargo.lock` from 4 to 3.

+- Yarn
+  - Recommended setup: install [nvm](https://github.com/nvm-sh/nvm), run `nvm install --lts && nvm use --lts`, then make Yarn available in the shell with `corepack enable`.

 ## Setup

+1. `yarn install`
 1. Switch to Solana devnet with:

    ```shell
    solana config set --url https://api.devnet.solana.com
    ```

-2. Switch to this project's wallet by:
+1. Switch to this project's wallet by:

    - Placing (secret) `wallet.json` in project folder
    - Running `solana config set --keypair $PWD/wallet.json`

+Rust dependencies should be installed automatically by Rust analyzer in VSCode, or when running `anchor build`.

 ## Running